 Additionally the Faculty of Medicine Education Committee should include representation from the LKC Medical School

-Membership (Academic year 2018/19) Name Role Professor Desmond Johnson Vice-Dean (Education) as Chair Mr Martin Lupton Associate Dean Dr Sophie Rutschmann Academic Lead for Postgraduate Education Dr Jo Harris Deputy Head of the Undergraduate School Dr Laki Buluwela Academic Lead for Postgraduate Research Programmes Dr Jeremy Levy Director of the Clinical Academic Training Office Professor Alison McGregor Director of Undergraduate Science/ Departmental Education Lead Professor Steve Gentleman Departmental Education Lead* Professor Jeremy Nicholson Departmental Education Lead* Professor Sue Smith Departmental Education Lead* Professor Helen Ward Departmental Education Lead* Professor Peter Openshaw College Consul Dr Naomi Low-Beer Lee Kong Chian School of Medicine Representative Dr Chris Watkins Faculty Operating Officer Mr Richard Viner Faculty Finance Officer Ms Susan English Director of Education Management Mr Gerry Greyling Head of Business and Educational Development Ms Rebekah Fletcher Head of the School Secretariat Mr Chris Harris Head of Programme Management Ms Men-Yeut Wong Registry Representative Ms Jo Horsburgh Educational Development Unit Representative Ms Nikki Boyd Educational Development Unit Representative Mr Alejandro Luy ICU Deputy President Education Ms Ute Thiermann GSU President Mr James Wild Deputy Head of the School Secretariat (Secretary) *Departmental representatives are expected to send an alternate when they are unable to attend.
+Membership (Academic year 2018/19) Name Role Mr Martin Lupton Vice Dean (Education) and Head of Undergraduate Medicine (Chair) Dr Sophie Rutschmann Academic Lead for Postgraduate Education Dr Jo Harris Deputy Head of the Undergraduate School Dr Laki Buluwela Academic Lead for Postgraduate Research Programmes Dr Jeremy Levy Director of the Clinical Academic Training Office Professor Alison McGregor Director of Undergraduate Science/ Departmental Education Lead Professor Steve Gentleman Departmental Education Lead* Professor Jeremy Nicholson Departmental Education Lead* Professor Sue Smith Departmental Education Lead* Professor Helen Ward Departmental Education Lead* Professor Peter Openshaw College Consul Dr Naomi Low-Beer Lee Kong Chian School of Medicine Representative Dr Chris Watkins Faculty Operating Officer Mr Richard Viner Faculty Finance Officer Ms Susan English Director of Education Management Ms Trisha Brown Head of School of Medicine Secretariat Mr Gerry Greyling Head of Business and Educational Development Mrs Rebekah Fletcher Lead for Learning and Teaching Strategy Mr Chris Harris Head of Programme Management Ms Men-Yeut Wong Registry Representative Ms Jo Horsburgh Educational Development Unit Representative Ms Nikki Boyd Educational Development Unit Representative Mr Alejandro Luy ICU Deputy President Education Ms Ute Thiermann GSU President *Departmental representatives are expected to send an alternate when they are unable to attend.
 Summary of the table's contents

 Meeting dates and deadlines